UK Culture Minister to look into allowing free TV to charge re-transmission fees

 Channels from the publicly funded BBC and commercial PSBs are currently carried for no fee on the platforms of cable company Virgin Media and satellite broadcaster BSkyB, under rules that ITV and Channel 4 want changed.

-British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV licence that funds the BBC.
+British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV license that funds the BBC.

 In return, PSBs have an obligation to provide minimum amounts of programming covering various topics.